-Through the Wisdom, the Gurmat tells us to develop the thinking wherein one sees Dukh and Sukh the same (Gurmukh Lifestyle – “ਹਉਮੈ ਗੁਰਮੁਖਿ ਖੋਈਐ”).
+Through the Gurmat Wisdom, we are asked to develop the thinking wherein one sees Dukh and Sukh the same (Gurmukh Lifestyle – ‘ਹਉਮੈ ਗੁਰਮੁਖਿ ਖੋਈਐ’).

 - ਸੁਖੁ ਦੁਖੁ ਦੋਨੋ ਸਮ ਕਰਿ ਜਾਨੈ ਅਉਰੁ ਮਾਨੁ ਅਪਮਾਨਾ ॥ ਹਰਖ ਸੋਗ ਤੇ ਰਹੈ ਅਤੀਤਾ ਤਿਨਿ ਜਗਿ ਤਤੁ ਪਛਾਨਾ ॥੧॥: One who knows that Sukha and Dukha are both the same, and honor and dishonor as well, who remains detached from joy and sorrow, realizes the true essence (of living) in the world ||1||. (sggs 219).

-To be happy or not depends on us!
+To be happy or not depends on an individual!

-The Gurbani repeatedly reminds god is within us!
+The Gurbani repeatedly reminds God is within us!
 Hence, whether we want to be happy or unhappy solely depends on us.
-No third-party such as god is responsible for it.
+No third-party is responsible for it.

 - ਜਬ ਲਗੁ ਹੁਕਮੁ ਨ ਬੂਝਤਾ ਤਬ ਹੀ ਲਉ ਦੁਖੀਆ ॥ ਗੁਰ ਮਿਲਿ ਹੁਕਮੁ ਪਛਾਣਿਆ ਤਬ ਹੀ ਤੇ ਸੁਖੀਆ ॥੩॥: As long as man does not understand the Hukam (System-Rule-Law of Nature…), he remains miserable (Dukhi-ਦੁਖੀ).
 Meeting the Gur (–Giaan, Wisdom, Bibek) when he recognizes the Hukam since then he becomes happy. (sggs 400).